My husband, Evan, and I recently celebrated our two year anniversary.

 If your partner says they need your shoulder to cry on and does not need your two cents, please keep your pennies in your pockets.
 The first go-to solution should be the solution your partner provides.
 I think you’ll be surprised on the progress a wonky mind can make when it is empowered by a partner brain that believes and trusts in them to make good choices in their mental health journey.

 Sure, it is possible, your partner is delusional or misguided in what they think they need, but if your partner is honestly trying to overcome/function with their wonkiness, they will see this when it’s not working (eventually).
 If your partner isn’t honestly trying, they might not be ready for a relationship right now.
-And they probably aren’t ready for your insight.
+Tough love might be needed.
+Then again, they might not be ready for or receptive to that tough love.
 This is something pretty situational.
 The two of you are experts on your relationship, so I think if you’re both listening well, you’ll be able to navigate it.

-Don’t be afraid to offer your insight, but made sure you’ve listened first (and read the room first, please).
+Don’t be afraid to offer your insight, but made sure you’ve listened first (and read the room, please).

 Even a non-wonky partner can have value and wisdom to add in a wonky situation, provided they’ve truly been listening and learning.
-It might seem like I don’t mean this on account of everything else I’ve said, but if you’ve put in time and have read the room, don’t be afraid to share an obersvation you’ve made about what seems to work or not work, or a trend you’ve notice in the wonkiness, or an idea you think might work.
+It might seem like I don’t mean this on account of everything else I’ve said, but if you’ve put in time and have read the room, don’t be afraid to share an observation you’ve made about what seems to work or not work, or a trend you’ve noticed in the wonkiness, or an idea you think might be worth trying.
 If it’s said with humility and at a good time, you could really make a positive difference in your partner’s life.
-Now that Evan’s put in his time with my wonky brain, he can make startlingly accurate summations of what’s going on and can be eerily good at saying exactly what I need to hear (he’s blindly confident, so he’s also said a lot of dumb stuff, but that happens a lot less now that we’ve been working together so long).
+Now that Evan’s put in his time getting to know my wonky brain, he can make startlingly accurate summations of what’s going on and can be eerily good at saying exactly what I need to hear (he’s blindly confident, so he’s also said a lot of dumb stuff, but that happens a lot less now that we’ve been working together so long).

 Trust your partner.

 Your partner is going to make mistakes.
 They might lash out when they feel hurt.
 They might shut you out when they feel vulnerable.
-It’s scary as fuck to let someone else see you melt down or have a panic attack over something they know you see as small or to not hide how sad you are when it feels like you’ve been sad for too long.
-Even if they love you.
-And because they love you, it’s somehow less scary and even more scary all at the same time.
+It’s scary as fuck to let someone else see you melt down or have a panic attack over something you know the other person might see as small or to not hide how sad you are when it feels like you’ve been sad for too long.
+Even if you know you’re loved.
+And because your wonky brain partner loves you, it’s somehow less scary and even more scary all at the same time.
 Give them a break.
 They’ll get braver with time.